Kronark/Node-Compiler-Prototype/docs/backend/compilation/node_compiler.md

 Note that a significant component of the node compilation approach is its efficient [*caching*](../cache/cache.md).
 The above compilation loop only scales adequately if the traversal of unaffected node sub-graphs is skipped for a given user input.

+Further note that this compilation loop needs to keep track of node graph *activation* states, which is not outlined above.
+Essentially, if a node is connected to an [input node](../nodes/compiler_nodes/input.md), that node is activated.
+Other nodes connected to an activated node are also activated.
+Additionally, truth values can be utilised for activation - however, further design work is necessary, as shown below.

+___
+Input Node --> Input Port Node for *truth socket* --> Type Node --> ... --> Type Node --> Output Port Node --> Output Node

+If the truth value is set to *false* in this scenario, the output socket would not be rendered.
+However, propagating activation to output ports is necessary to allow for different outputs for different scenarios.
+It needs to be ensured that sockets vanishing due to truth value change do *not* cause fatal compiler errors.
+___

 ## Requires

 - [Node](../nodes/node.md)